PrinceLoryLordZamora/live-object-detection/README.md

-# Cyber AI Object Detection
+# Live Object Detectiion & Tracing

 This is a simple real-time object detection web application that uses a webcam and AI model to detect objects in live video.